BlackHoleFox/appleargs/README.md

 ```

 ## Supported Operating Systems
-This crate should on most macOS and iOS versions (but is not explictly tested).
+This crate should work on most macOS, iOS, and tvOS versions (but is not explictly tested).
 Automated testing occurs on:
 - macOS 10.15
 - macOS 11
 - macOS 12
 - iOS 12.4

+On unsupported platforms we will emit a compiler error by default.

+If this is undesirable (for example, if you need to handle "missing arg" and "wrong os" equivalently, or if you do not want to try and match our set of supported platforms), `features = ["empty-on-unsupported"]` may be enabled, which allows us to support the full API by pretending we received an empty array of apple arguments on other targets.

 [exec sequence]: https://github.com/apple-oss-distributions/xnu/blob/e7776783b89a353188416a9a346c6cdb4928faad/bsd/kern/kern_exec.c#L5508